This post lists the top things to do in New York in May, updated for 2024.

 There will be a Parade of Ships on the Hudson River.
 You can get the best views from Battery Park.

-This exhibit at the American Museum of Natural History (AMNH) should be very engaging for your children.
+See a Special Exhibit at the American Museum of Natural History

-TIP: To see what discounts and special deals are available, see our post about visiting the American Museum of Natural History.
+TIP: To see what savings and special deals are available, see our post about visiting the American Museum of Natural History.

 Take a Hop-on Hop-off Bus Tour